baharsener/baharsener.github.io/_pages/about.md

 ## Industry work

-Most recently, I've been applying these skills in industry as a behavioral researcher at an AI startup, where I define behavioral metrics, run iterative usability studies, and collaborate with engineers to improve product design.
+Most recently, I've been applying these skills in industry as a behavioral researcher at an AI startup, where I define behavioral metrics, run iterative usability studies, and collaborate with engineers to improve product design for a continious learning tool.
 I also build custom AI-powered research tools using the Anthropic API.

 ## Academic research